-- The Group's 2023 ICARA, on which the Committee carried out a detailed review and was satisfied that the operational risk and financial stress scenarios were appropriately calibrated and also stressed the particular vulnerabilities of the Group.
-The Committee's assessment was informed by a review of the ICARA by external consultants, which encompassed evolving regulatory expectations and industry practice. - The annual Information Technology and Cyber update received from the Group's Cyber Security Lead, which covered the cyber security standards, security protection tools, ongoing detection, and monitoring of threats, and testing of cyber response and recovery procedures. - The results of an external assurance review conducted in relation to the Group's Cyber and Cloud Infrastructure.
-The review concluded that there were no material gaps in the coverage provided by the Group's three external audit programmes with respect to Cloud hosting and data confidentiality however some minor enhancements were recommended. - An update on the Group's outsourced service providers with the Committee satisfied with the approach taken by the business. - An update on the Group's legal entity structures and governance processes. - The continued efforts to enhance the Group's annual Material Controls Assessment, and Fraud Risk Assessment.
-The Committee discussed with the Head of Risk the positive work undertaken to increase the scope and assurance coverage of these important risk processes, which it considers will ensure the ongoing improvement of the Group's control environment.
+- The Group's 2024 ICARA, on which the Committee carried out a detailed review and was satisfied that the operational risk and financial stress scenarios were appropriately calibrated and also stressed the particular vulnerabilities of the Group.
+The Committee's assessment was informed by a review of the ICARA by external consultants, which encompassed evolving regulatory expectations and industry practice. - An update on the implementation of a Risk system which represents a strategic step forward in the Group's approach to managing risk and strengthening governance.
+The Committee noted that the system builds on the Group's current capabilities to drive value across multiple functions. - The annual Information Technology and Cyber update received from the Group's Cyber Security Lead, which covered the cyber security standards, security protection tools, ongoing detection, and monitoring of threats, and testing of cyber response and recovery procedures. - An update on the Group's new systems and tools, with the Committee satisfied with the approach taken by the business. - The results of an internal exercise conducted to test the Group's strategic resilience through a simulated crisis response.
+The exercise noted that there were no material gaps in the crisis management of the Group, however some minor enhancements were recommended. - An update on the Group's gold command response and governance processes. - An update on the increase of the scope and assurance coverage of the Group's annual Material Controls Assessment, and Fraud Risk Assessment to ensure the ongoing improvement of the Group's control environment.